By Chris Heintz, P. Eng.

 And a few more details that are important to remember when designing a STOL aircraft are as follows:

-2 – Visibility must be even better than with other aircraft designs because of the large variations in incidence.
+1 – The landing gear must be stronger than average.
+Human nature being what it is, the pilot, knowing he has the ability to land in a very short distance may take advantage of this desirable feature and “plunk” his aircraft down in an unprepared ‘pea patch,’ resulting in some hard knocks for the landing gear to absorb.2 – Visibility must be even better than with other aircraft designs because of the large variations in incidence.
 Slow flying may bring you in the way of faster aircraft, but remember with a STOL aircraft you are more maneuverable and have an advantage to give way – see figure 4 for an illustration of the visibility available in the STOL CH 701.

 3 – Excellent controllability at very low flying speed is absolute necessity.
 Pitch control is automatically good due to the required horizontal tail design (see again figure 3).
 Roll control is not bad with full span ailerons by, again, use of the ‘funnel effect’ ‘ Instead of plain flaperons, carefully designed “Junker” type flaperons provide excellent roll control at low speeds without much drag penalty in cruise.
 (See figure 5)